 Bay leaves, cilantro, coriander, rosemary, garlic, pepper, and cinnamon add so much flavor you won't need to reach for the salt shaker.
 Some have health benefits, too.
 Coriander and rosemary, for example, have disease-fighting antioxidants and nutrients.
 This recipe for Greek-Style Mushrooms uses cilantro and coriander and has a lemony kick.

-Greek meals are often small, easily assembled plates called mezzes.
-For your own serve-it-cold casual meal, you could put out plates of cheese, olives, nuts.
-Also check out these recipes for Basil Quinoa With Red Bell Pepper and Eight Layered Greek Dip.
-Both contain heart-friendly ingredients including olive oil, beans, whole grains, and spices.
+Greek meals are often small, easy to assemble plates called mezzes.
+For your own serve-it-cold casual meal, you could put out plates of cheese, olives, and nuts.
+Also check out this recipe for Basil Quinoa With Red Bell Pepper.
+It has heart-friendly ingredients including olive oil, beans, whole grains, and spices.

 A glass with meals is common in many Mediterranean countries, where dining is often leisurely and social.
 Some studies suggest that for some people, up to one glass a day for women and two for men may be good for your heart.
-Red wine may be healthier than white.
-Check with your doctor to see if it's a good idea for you.
+Talk to your doctor to see if it's a good idea for you.

 You'd think it would take a miracle to drop some pounds if you eat nuts, cheese, and oils.
 But those Mediterranean basics (and the slower eating style) let you feel full and satisfied.
 And that helps you stick to a diet.
 Regular exercise is also an important part of the lifestyle.